Why Guaranteed German Pension Products Just Aren’t Worth It

 Assessing the returns of guaranteed pension products

-Over 40 years this strategy (with a cap of 2 %) for the Euro Stoxx 50 index, would have earned a gross return of about 1,75 %.
-After cost, this would then be about a 0,4 % return for you.
+Over 40 years, this strategy (with a cap of 2 %) for the Euro Stoxx 50 index would have earned a gross return of about 1,75 %.
+After cost, this would be about a 0,4 % return for you.

 Over a period of 150 years, this strategy using the S&P 500 instead of Euro Stoxx would have yielded considerably better results.
 After cost, a return of just over 2 % remains, just about equal to that of inflation.
 And this is before dollar hedging costs.
 Holding stocks outright over this period would have yielded 9,3 % annually!
 You don't have to be a math wizard to realize that's many times more!